life-itself/community/content/morning-creative-practice.md

 ### About Sylvie Shiwei Barbier

 Sylvie ‘Shiwei’ Barbier is a French-Taiwanese artist.
 Her work synthesizes Eastern and Western philosophies and aesthetics.
-Her workshops develop people's sense of connection, imagination  embodied creativity and community .
+Her workshops develop people's sense of connection, imagination  embodied creativity and community.
 Sylvie has taught at Polimoda and IED in Florence.
 She is also the co-founder of Life Itself, an organization dedicated to practical actions for a radically wiser, weller world.

 ### Recommended blogs to help awaken your creativity
 - [Art a Door to Social Awakening](https://lifeitself.org/blog/2023/10/02/art-a-door-to-social-awakening)